BNL-DAQ-LDRD/NeuralCompression_v2/README.md

 If you want to train models from scratch and

 - save the checkpoints to folder `./my_checkpoints`;
-- train for 200 epochs with 100 epochs warmup (constant learning rate);
+- train for 200 epochs with 100 epochs warmup (with constant learning rate);

 use the following commands: